 The Wagner Appeal enables The Royal Opera to keep Wagner’s legacy alive for future generations by supporting the cost of staging our ambitious Wagner productions.

-To make a donation, please complete the online form below or call Alice Macrae on 020 7212 9127.
-Thank you for your support.

-Version 3

-The Wagner Appeal enables The Royal Opera to keep Wagner’s legacy alive for future generations by supporting the cost of staging our ambitious Wagner productions.

-To make a donation, please complete the online form below or call Alice Macrae on 020 7212 9127.
+To make a donation, please complete the online form below or call Georgie Barry on +44 (0)20 7212 9127.
 Thank you for your support.